-In addition, after seeing the Alhambra you will have the rest of the day to make other plans for the city.
+In addition, after seeing the Alhambra you will have the rest of the day to make other plans around the city.
 In the article The best excursions and guided tours in Granada I give you some ideas to discover other interesting places during your trip.

-To enjoy good weather and admire the beauty of the Partal and the Generalife gardens in all their splendor the best time of the year to see the Alhambra is spring (April, May, June) and autumn (September and October).
+To enjoy good weather and admire the beauty of the Partal and the Generalife gardens in all its splendor the best time of the year to see the Alhambra is spring (April, May, June) and autumn (September and October).

-Watch out!
+Be careful!
 This step is vital because if you do not provide this information correctly, you will not be able to participate in the tour and you will not be entitled to a refund.